 (Luna never lets it out of her sight… she’s a very organised kitten).

 Late last year, I was introduced to the concept of the Bullet Journal.
-Annastasia has used a version of this for years, and I sort of started last year, with a beautiful daybook – but was still haunted by scraps of paper, and oddly-coloured marks on my skin which often made people ask whether I was experimenting with temporary tattoos…
+Annastasia has used a version of this for years.
+I sort of started last year, with a beautiful daybook but was still haunted by scraps of paper.
+And by the oddly-coloured marks on my skin which often made people ask whether I was experimenting with temporary tattoos…

 The Bullet Journal (BuJo for short) is a remarkably simple yet genius concept, and infinitely adaptable for your own needs.
 Here’s a short introductory video, and step-by-step instructions to get started:

 It’s such a simple concept, but one that has utterly changed my life.
-For the first time ever, I’m not surrounded or followed by umpteen bits of scribbled paper, nor do I scrabble around for information I just know I’ve written down somewhere… it’s all in one place.
+I’m not surrounded or followed by umpteen bits of scribbled paper for the first time ever,.
+Nor do I scrabble around for information I just know I’ve written down somewhere… it’s all in one place.
 Indexed, expandable, and adaptable.

 Honestly… I know I’m one for hyperbole but even people who don’t know me that well have commented how much calmer I seem – and how panicked I was when, in mid-December, I lost my BuJo for a few days.

 In fact that’s perhaps its only downside – if you lose your BuJo, you lose everything.
 But provided you can keep it safe, it’s magical.
 Practical magic.

 Fancy a closer look at mine?

 Here’s the first ever bullet journal I created.
 As I wasn’t sure whether I’d love this system, I used a teal Moleskine I had lurking, which didn’t have toooo many pages in it – and fit beautifully into my handbag.

 So far, so good.
 Inside is messy but functional – I upgraded to a dotted version for 2016, because although I love the freedom of no lines, it was also driving me mad.